 In an emergency situation, please contact the police on 999.

 If you cannot come to the meeting, it's important that your wishes and feelings are heard.
-The Child Protection Chair (CP Chair), who ensure you get the support and care you need, will make sure that everyone listens to you.
+The Child Protection Chair (CP Chair) ensures you get the support and care you need, will make sure that everyone listens to you.
 Listening to you is the most important way to gather your views and to understand the problems you and your family are having right now.
 It's also a way for us to understand the effect everything is having on you.

 Everyone at the meeting will talk about what is going well for you and whether things could be better.
 If something is happening that shouldn't be, they will talk about how to make it stop.
 If some things need to change, they will make a plan to help you be safe and healthy.